asinesio/asinesio.github.com/source/_posts/2013-05-20-the-big-ball-of-lights.markdown

 Once you've done this, you can route all requests through a reverse proxy or enterprise service bus to enforce this scheme on every HTTP request.

-If the fields are not there, the ESB can respond with a `400 Bad Request` code, thus enforcing your scheme.
+If the fields are not there, the ESB can respond with a `400 Bad Request` or `403 Forbidden` response, thus enforcing your scheme.

 Once enforced, you can use several methods for tracking this information.

-### Basic: Log it.
+### Step 1: Log it.

-You can set up your web server of choice to log the custom HTTP headers.
-For Tomcat, here's one example access log valve:
+This may seem obvious, but uou can set up your web server of choice to automatically log the custom HTTP headers.
+In Apache Tomcat, you configure an AccessLogValve like this:

 	<Valve
     	className="org.apache.catalina.valves.AccessLogValve"